khedoros/uw-engine/README.md

 ###Cutscenes
 - N00 files contain the "scripts" for how to run each cutscene.
 NXX files with higher numbers are DeluxePaint ANM files, aka LPFs (Long Page Files).
 They contain actual frames of animation.
 They're also documented elsewhere, so I won't go into their exact format here.
-- For a file CSxyz.Nab, 'xyz' is the cutscene number. 'ab' is the script file (ab == 00), or the image files (ab > 00).
+- For a file CSxyz.Nab, 'xyz' is the cutscene number, in octal notation. 'ab' is the script file (ab == 00), or the image files (ab > 00, still in octal).
 - N00 files are a series of entries.
-The first value of an entry is a 1-based frame number. (frames numbered 0 are run before processing any image data).
+The first value of an entry is a 1-based frame number. (commands marked as frame 0 are run before processing any image data).
 The next value is a function number.
 In UW1, it's in the range 0-15 (0x0-0xF).
 In UW2, the range is larger, but I'm not sure how large (maybe 0-31?).
 Functions have between 0 and 3 arguments that immediately follow the function numbers.
-- A lot of the functions operate on a byte-size bitfield, setting and clearing options that change the behavior of the cutscene state-machine
+- A lot of the functions operate on a byte-size bitfield, setting and clearing options that change the behavior of the cutscene state-machine.
+My own code is simplified, probably incorrect, but works anyhow.
+Look in cutscene.cpp for the current state of the code's ability to playback cutscenes.

 Function 0: 2 arguments.
 The first argument is a palette index from the current nXX file.
 The second argument is an index into the game's string table (strings.pak is also documented elsewhere).
 It reads flag bit0, and returns immediately if it isn't set.